 Where did you get the idea for Precocious?

-They say write what you know!
+I loved newspaper comics as a kid, and young me eventually began to imagine what my ideal comic would be.
+Precocious emerged from me looking at my surroundings and using that as the base.
 I did attend a school for the gifted for a year, in a combined 3rd and 4th grade class.
-In 6th grade, I again was in a gifted-only class.
-The layout of the classroom was nearly identical to the Precocious classroom.
-(For those interested, I sat in Kaitlyn's seat.)
-I spent my life in the honors bubble, with the warped outlook that came from it.
-When I first tried to create a comic, it was inevitable that Precocious would come out!
+In 6th grade, when I began working on the Precocious idea, I again was in a gifted-only class.
+The layout of my 6th grade classroom is nearly identical to the Precocious classroom.
+(For those interested, I either I sat in the Xander/Ursula seat, or Kaitlyn's spot.)
+I spent my life in the honors bubble, and the warped outlook that came from it is reflected in my cast of smarty children.

 When did you start?

-Precocious was conceived of waaaaay back in 1991, when I first tried drawing a comic strip as a 6th grader.
-As for cartooning in general, I threw out all my fine art training in 2004, resurrected the Precocious idea and began to learn how to draw big-eyed creatures.
+Precocious was conceived of waaaaay back in the 1991-92 school year, when I first tried drawing a comic strip as a 6th grader.
+As for cartooning in general, I threw out all my fine art training in 2007, starting over at age 27, resurrected the Precocious idea and began to learn how to draw big-eyed creatures.
 (I regret nothing!)
-In 2007, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
+That year, I cut my cartooning teeth by creating a Precocious prequel, which dealt with Autumn's family touring the neighborhood as prospective homeowners.
 While doing that, I formulated the Gender Wars arc and began work on it.
 Precocious in its final form launched January 1st, 2009.

 What was the 1991 version of Precocious like?

-For one, the characters were human.
+For one, the characters were human instead of cartoony stand-ins for humans.
 It was also called "Brats" then.
+(Ugh, that name.)
 The kid who would turn into Bud was a cartoony avatar of myself, who did things a goody-goody like me never would!
-(His name shifted a lot and I no longer remember what he ended up as.)
+(His name shifted a lot and I no longer remember if I ever settled on one.)
 His main friends were a sidekick name Jacob, a fiery redhead named Autumn and a space cadet named Tiffany.
 They attended a gifted school and lived in the Sapphire Lake community of Gemstone Estates.
-Aside from Bud, surprisingly little of that setup has changed over time.
+Aside from Bud's character being reworked, surprisingly little of that setup has changed over time.

 Will we get to see the aforementioned Precocious prequel?